minkyuk/canReachEnd/README.md

 &nbsp; &nbsp;  Average runtime was 0.00268288. <br />

-Memoization added x8.3 boost in performance on average to a base-line. <br />
+**Memoization added x8.3 boost in performance on average to a base-line.** <br />
-Just checking reachability in O(n) was x1.4 boost in performance on average to a base-line. <br />
+**Greedy checking on reachability in O(n) was x1.4 boost in performance on average to a base-line. **<br />

-The description for each function is included in the code in the comment.
+More detail for each function is included in the code in the comment.